allen-garvey/bitter-polar-bear/README.md

-Strange Scenery
+Bitter Polar Bear

 A blog about music, computer science and software development created with [http://jekyllrb.com/](Jekyll.)

-View the site at http://strangescenery.com
+View the site at http://bitterpolarbear.com